 Changes in hormone levels, such as estrogen, occur during menopause and, much like during pregnancy, these changes can contribute to a regular bitter or metallic taste in the mouth.

-While not actually nuts, pine nuts are a seed that many people enjoy as a snack or as an addition to a favorite recipe.
+While not actually nuts, pine nuts are seeds that many people enjoy as a snack or as an addition to a favorite recipe.
 However, for some people, eating pine nuts can cause a bitter or metallic taste that can develop a few days after eating the nuts.
 The good news is this condition resolves on its own within a few days to weeks.

 Illnesses